 For now, the UK advises to prepare for a no-deal Brexit for expats; expats should register as residents where they live.
 The British in Europe are also being advised to take out health insurance in line with local government rules, since coverage afforded by the European Health Card will cease.
 EU authorities advise those on holiday trips in the EU to take out travel insurance, “just as you would if visiting a non-EU country.”

-In general, most EU nations guarantee British expats can count on a post-Brexit grace period.
+In general, most EU nations guarantee British expats can count on a post-Brexit grace period; no need to remember how to drive on the other side of the road just yet.
 This extra time will allow them to obtain long-term residency status under EU Directive 2003/109 – subject to reciprocity from the UK.
 This extends to December 2020 in the majority of cases.

 Brits moving to the EU after Brexit will likely have the same rights as citizens of third countries.
 UK citizens will require an international driving license to drive and may also need to renew their passports.

 No deal, country by country for the British in Europe

 What of the British in Europe?
 The uncertainty of the effects of Brexit for expats means there is not a great deal of concrete information of a post-Brexit Europe.
 Nonetheless, here’s additional information you need to know in a no-deal scenario, depending on the country you live in:

 - Republic of Ireland